 EARLYBIRD: $95 per person ($90 concession), plus booking fee.
 Register before 6pm, Thursday December 17, 2020.

 REGULAR: $105 per person ($100 concession), plus booking fee.
 Registrations close 6pm, Wednesday 13th January, 2021.

 A beautiful bush space in Aldinga Beach (address given upon registration).

 Chairs/seating provided.
-In line with COVID-safe guidelines, please BYO yoga mat and water bottle, plus anything else for comfort, such as a blanket, shawl, slippers, socks and a hat for outside.
+In line with COVID-safe guidelines, please BYO yoga mat (or a blanket) to lay on and a water bottle.
+Plus anything else for comfort, such as a shawl, pillow, slippers or socks, and a hat and sunscreen for outside.

 BOOKINGS & FURTHER INFORMATION